farling42/fvtt-pdf-pager/README.md

 The module option "Immediately Display PDF" will remove the "Load PDF" button from the PDF pages of journal and will instead immediately load the PDF into the window.

+## Create links to sections within a PDF.

+The page header or an individual section from the table of contents of a PDF journal page can be dragged to another journal page in order to create a `@PDF` link to that PDF document.
+When the page header is dragged from the TOC, then a link is created to the currently visible page within the PDF.

 ## PDF Character Sheets

 This module will allow a fillable PDF document to be used as the Actor sheet for actors.